 The Whitefox concept is a four-passenger snowmobile that can run in existing snowmobile trails.
-It would be equipped with a 165 hp Rotax 850 E-TEC engine.
+It would be equipped with a 165 hp two stroke engine, heated seats and dynamic control.

-In 2001, I was in charged with developing a really cool side-by-side snowmobile project for BRP that was later called the Ski-Doo ELITE.
-In fact, the Elite was the last snowmobile built under the name Bombardier before the company became BRP.
+In 2001, I was in charged with developing a really cool side-by-side snowmobile project that was called the Ski-Doo ELITE.
+The Elite was the last snowmobile built under the name Bombardier before the company became BRP.
 The last unit rolled out of the assembly line in Sherbrooke, Québec, Canada on December 24th, 2004.

 During the development period of the Elite, I asked Yves Bergeron to build a stretched out version of the Elite to sit 4 passengers.
 This project led to a prototype, which you see here in modified photo renderings.
 This vehicle could be rebuilt as the Whitefox model—a snowmobile built to carry a whole family.

 To create the prototype we used a first generation Elite prototype (to save cost) and stretched it by 36 inches.
 We added two seats and traded the 140hp four-stroke Sea-Doo engine for an 850cc two-stroke engine by Rotax to reduce weight.

 The original side-by-side was made of fiberglass, but I would instead redo the body work digitally and factory print in 3D a new body made out of plastic.
 With this change, the vehicle would probably weigh less than 900 pounds.

 The Whitefox could be introduced with a built-in Ski & Snowboard rack bolted on top of its upper frame.
 Each seat (or the floor) could also be heated by using the engine’s cooling system, and fans could also divert hot air on the riders’ legs, which could be covered by an insulated blanket.